Canada to return diplomat families from Cuba over health concerns

-(CNN)The families of Canadian diplomats in Cuba will return home permanently due to unexplained heath concerns, Canada's government announced Monday.
+(CNN)The families of Canadian diplomats in Cuba will return home permanently due to unexplained health concerns, Canada's government announced Monday.

 Cuba will now be designated an "unaccompanied post" meaning that the families of diplomatic staff will not be able to live with them while they are assigned to the country.